Tekmetric Releases Integrated Labor Guide

 Tekmetric says its new labor guide is part of an all-in-one system.
 Service writers can access labor times directly from Tekmetric, then build estimates within the software based on that data.

-Tekmetric’s labor guide will be available to all Tekmetric users starting March 3.
+Tekmetric’s labor guide was made available to all Tekmetric users starting March 3.